Meet our campaign stars

 As the All Party Parliamentary Group on Breast Cancer raises the issue of sub-standard care for older women with breast cancer, it’s even clearer that things need to change.

-Our Age Old Excuse campaign is all about making this happen.
-We are calling for:
+Our Age Old Excuse campaign was all about making this happen.
+We called for:

 Read more about our work with health professionals on this issue.